vania-bisbal/repo-website/docs/term2/02-digitalprototyping.md

     === "step 1: Prepare the Mold"
         * Create your design for the bag.
         * Draw the design in a 2D software (Ex.Illustrator)
-        * Save it as .dwf and open it in Rhino for lasser configurations
+        * Save it as .dxf and open it in Rhino for lasser configurations
         * Set up the lasser cutting space and machine
         * Select the colors for cutting correctly
         * Take the final pieces and paste it on a flat material with super glue.